Call Mon-Sun:

 Insights on Provigil Addiction

 provigil dopamine fluctuationsHow serious is the risk of Provigil addiction?
-According to the National Institute on Drug Abuse, Dr. Nora Volkow, Dr. Joanna Fowler, and their team of researchers have shown that Provigil acts on dopamine receptors similarly to, but less aggressively than other stimulant drugs like cocaine and amphetamines.1,2 Promoters of this “wake-up” drug have focused on its non-addictive characteristics.
+The exact mechanisms of action of Provigil are still unknown.
+According to the National Institute on Drug Abuse, Dr. Nora Volkow, Dr. Joanna Fowler, and their team of researchers have shown that Provigil may possibly act on dopamine receptors in ways that are similar to, but less aggressive than other stimulant drugs like cocaine and amphetamines.1,2

+The degree to which Provigil is dopaminergic is unknown.
+It has been established, however, that any potential dopaminergic action of Provigil appears to be less instantaneous and less intense than cocaine or meth.
+Considerable debate continues on whether Provigil may or may not affect serotonin, GABA, norepinephrine, and other neurotransmitters.
+This lack of definitive understanding of how the drug works may be something of a wake-up call in itself, for physicians as well as consumers who might casually opt to take it off-label for “cognitive enhancement” or for its “wake-up” and euphoric effects.
+The NIDA study showed that due to lacking more complete information, doctors have largely overlooked the risk potential for addiction and other adverse reactions.
+Though rarely reported, Provigil does present a very real risk of addiction, dependence, or abuse for some.
+Promoters of this “wake-up” drug have somewhat blindly focused on its non-addictive characteristics.
 And in so doing, may have influenced physicians and others to start on a path that may have inadvertently ended up in unintentional drug dependence.

-While the dopaminergic action of Provigil appears to be less instantaneous and less intense than cocaine or meth, it has been shown to alter the brain in some similar ways.
-This may be something of a wake-up call in itself, for physicians as well as consumers who might casually opt to take it off-label for “cognitive enhancement” or for its euphoric effects.
-The NIDA study showed that due to lacking more complete information, doctors have largely overlooked the risk potential for addiction.
-In fact, Provigil does present a very real risk of abuse and addiction.3-6
+3-6,15

-Provigil on the Job
+Provigil Use on Job and School-related Issues

 Off-Label Uses of Provigil

-Provigil Side Effects to Be Aware of
+Provigil Adverse Effects to Be Aware of

-Provigil Side Effects
+Provigil Adverse Effects

 • provigil side effectsSJS 8 Stevens-Johnson Syndrome — sheetlike loss of skin and mucous tissues, life-threatening.

-• Toxic epidermal necrolysis or TEN — erosion of skin and mucous membranes, life-threatening.
+• Toxic epidermal necrolysis or TEN — the erosion of skin and mucous membranes, life-threatening.

-• DRESS 7 (drug reaction with eosinophilia and systemic symptoms) — symptoms include fever, rash, liver impairment, painful skin eruptions, blood disorders, potentially fatal drug reaction)
+• DRESS 7 (drug reaction with eosinophilia and systemic symptoms) — symptoms include fever, rash, liver impairment, painful skin eruptions, blood disorders, and potentially fatal drug reaction)

 • Suicidal ideation